Aunt Gertie, An Active Methodist

 Uncle Bob: Then I had to, had to bring the water and sewer all in.

-Interviewer: Yeah, we used a – there’s a cistern under there, isn’t there?
+Interviewer: Yah, we used a – there’s a cistern under there, isn’t there?

-Uncle Bob: Well, there, we had two … sand points.
+Uncle Bob: Well, they, we had two uh, two uh, sand points.
 One for each side.

 Interviewer: Okay, it was sand point, it was not cistern.

-Uncle Bob: No, no. We had the out –
+Uncle Bob: No, no. We had the out, the toilets outside.

 Uncle Bob: Yeah, the toilets outside.
 Sometime I brought that all in.
-An’ I paid twenty-five hundred dollars for bringing the water in, the water to modernize it, that way.
+An’ I paid twenty-five hundred dollars for, for bringin’ the water in, the water – to modernize it, that way.

 Interviewer: Um hm, um hm.